xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 #### Authentication Query

+Prerequisite:

+- Superuser access to the `pg_shadow` table.

-Secure function must be created at the database server level and a superuser access to the `pg_shadow` table is required.
-Example of secure function:
+1. Create a secure function must be created at the database server level.
+An example of a secure function:

 ```sql
 CREATE OR REPLACE FUNCTION pgbouncer.user_lookup(in i_username text, out uname text, out phash text)